scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Use your willpower to suppress a creatures natural abilities.
-The target makes a willpower save against your spellcasting.
-On failure you choose either strength or Dexterity, the creature loses 2 to their proficiency modifier for all skills, saving throws, and weapon attacks using that attribute.
-Each critical further decreases the proficiency by 1.
+Make a spellcasting roll against the creatures willpower save.
+On success you choose either strength or dexterity, the creature loses 2 to their proficiency modifier for all skills, saving throws, and weapon attacks using that attribute, decreasing by 1 for every critical.

 Add a target for each level above 3rd.